|Law Enforcement Resources|

 The incident lead to a review of patrol officers' armament by the LAPD, who began issuing patrol sergeants with surplus M16 rifles donated by the Department of Defense, and installing an AR-15 rifle as standard issue in each patrol car.
 Patrol officers were also authorized to carry .45 ACP pistols, which had previously only been available to SWAT officers.

 The militarization of police forces has been highly controversial.
 While police departments and their supporters have justified it on the grounds of officer and public safety against increasingly heavily-armed criminals, it has also lead to widespread public perception of police departments not as protectors of the public, but as an occupying force.
 The long-standing War on Drugs particularly damaged relationships between police departments and the African American community, whose members, more than any other ethnic group in the United States, were arrested, prosecuted and jailed.
-The police response to recent periods of urban unrest, such as that experienced in Ferguson, Missouri in 2014, also brought police militarization into the public spotlight again as the police department controversially deployed tactical teams in camouflage uniforms, tear gas and armored vehicles against the rioters.
+The police response to recent periods of urban unrest, such as that experienced in Ferguson, Missouri in 2014, also brought police militarization into the public spotlight again as the police department controversially deployed teams In tactical gear, with expandable batons, tear gas and armored vehicles against the rioters.

 With the ongoing threat of domestic terrorist attacks and heavily-armed criminals, and officer safety a natural priority, the deployment of heavily-equipped police officers looks set to continue, despite criticism from ACLU and other pressure groups.
 However, militarization of the police also potentially jeopardizes the close relationships with communities built up under the community policing model.
 Police departments will need to strike a fine balance in order to maintain the level of equipment that they require to face down threats to the public, while also ensuring that that same public remains on their side.